PennyLeScroche/PennyLeScroche.github.io/notes.md

 ### Distorted Domains ideas

 Players are Travelers, the Game Master is the Domain Manager, or DM.
+Add Gear for each Domain.
+Add obstacle advice for each domain

 ### Other games